scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

    """)
    b'Some Base64 text'

+..

-When applied to strings, tags also support keyword arguments ``indent`` and ``newline``.  ``indent`` is used to specify a combination of spaces and tabs by which all lines in a string should be indented to produce the final string.  ``newline`` take any code point sequence considered a newline in the Unicode standard [UnicodeNL], as well as the empty string, and allows newlines other than the default ``\n`` to be used.
+When applied to strings, tags also support keyword arguments ``indent`` and ``newline``.  ``indent`` is used to specify a combination of spaces and tabs by which all lines in a string should be indented to produce the final string.
+``newline`` takes any code point sequence considered a newline in the Unicode standard [UnicodeNL]_, as well as the empty string, and simplifies the use of literal newlines other than the default line feed (``\n``).
 When ``newline`` is applied to a byte string, only newline sequences in the ASCII range are permitted.

 .. code-block:: pycon